Savycode10/Body-mass-calculator/README.md

-# SAVY
+# Body mass Calculator
 Make sure your height is in Metres
-Also Make sure your Weight is in Kilogram
+Also, Make sure your Weight is in Kilogram